How to replicate a Linux web site content to a remote site

 File replication configuration

-We will create $edpcloud/etc/eddist.cfg which controls replication.
-Here replication set l1 has a sender and a receiver section.
+We will create $edpcloud/etc/eddist.cfg, which controls replication.
+Here, the replication set l1 has a sender and a receiver section.

 Sender www.example.com will replicate data to www2.example.com.